AnwarLabib/FC-Barcelona-Goal-Prediction/README.md

 A simple linear regression model was used to predict the number of goals FC Barcelona will score. **sklearn** library was used in order to train and test the model.

 # Jupyter Notebook
-All the mentioned work is done in one Jupyter Notebook that is well organized.
+All the mentioned work is done in one Jupyter Notebook that is well organized named "barca_goals_prediction.ipynb"